andimeier/sudokusolver/README.md

 * Sudokus can basically have any number of numbers.
 A standard Sudoku has 9 numbers, but the solver does not care.
 Sudokus with a lower or higher number of different candidates are implicitly supported.
 * new solving strategies can be added easily

 The internal structures for e.g. rows, columns and boxes are nothing more than specializations of a generic construct named "container".
 A container is just a set of fields on the Sudoku board which contains each number exactly once.
-So, in a standard Suduoku, a container has 9 fields and must contain every number from 1 to 9 once.
+So, in a standard Sudoku, a container has 9 fields and must contain every number from 1 to 9 once.
 Common examples of a container are:

 * a row
 * a column